alitkbbl/Water-Quality-Rare-Events/README.md

 # 🧪 Water Quality Rare-Event Estimation

-**Distribution Fitting · Accept–Reject Sampling · Monte Carlo · Importance Sampling**

-A computer simulation project that models a real-world water-quality dataset and estimates the probability of a rare contamination event (Chloramines exceeding a critical threshold) using classical and variance-reduction Monte Carlo techniques — all core sampling algorithms implemented from scratch, without relying on built-in random-variate generators.
+A computer simulation project that models a real-world water-quality dataset and **estimates the probability of a rare contamination event (Chloramine concentration exceeding a critical threshold)** using classical and variance-reduction Monte Carlo techniques — with all core sampling algorithms implemented from scratch rather than using built‑in random‑variate generators.

 ---